gen4438/memo.nvim/README.md

 - `:MemoGitStage` - Stage changed files in the memo directory
 - `:MemoGitStageAll` - Stage all files in the memo directory
-- `:MemoGitCommit [message]` - Commit staged changes with an optional message (defaults to "update memos")
+- `:MemoGitCommit [message]` - Stage changed files and commit with an optional message (defaults to "update memos")
 - `:MemoGitCommitAll [message]` - Stage and commit all changes
 - `:MemoGitSyncPush` - Push commits to remote
 - `:MemoGitSyncPull` - Pull changes from remote
-- `:MemoGitShowStatus` - Show git status for memo repository
+- `:MemoGitShowStatus` - Show git status for memo repository (uses fugitive.vim if available)

 ## Keymaps